 PD Inline Formula Editor Documentation.

-So here we are, explaining our brand-new, as of January 2020, Inline Formula Editors in detail.
+So here we are, in April 2020, explaining our brand-new Inline Formula Editors in detail.

 Starting up a Simulation.

-Small Business Developments, all Windows 10 Store Apps, and Perfect Desire will have the Formula System always on.
-So there’s no need for Promo Codes in these cases.
-The professional version will officially support creation, load and save of calculation models in x / y / t with up to 100 Input Values and 100 Target Formulas.
-That’s guaranteed to you by the dna license.
+The professional version will officially support to create, modify, and remove Input, Target and Stock Values, and to load, save and run calculation models in x / y / t with up to 100 Input Values and 100 Target Formulas.
+That’s formally guaranteed by dna license.

 - a = 4 * b + c